All Episodes

 No.

-I mean, some of this stuff we find ourselves in support of it.
+I mean, some of this stuff, we find ourselves in support of it.

-And plus it gives them the opportunity to, if not, come out openly support, at least not oppose.
+And plus, it gives them the opportunity to, if not come out openly support, at least not oppose.

 They just, I guarantee you, it's wrapped up in not wanting to be seen as opposing Obama just for the sake of it.

-They ripped him to shred.
+They ripped him to shreds.

 And Pete did too, by the way.

-Pete wrote a great piece, ripping Obama to shreds, making the point, by the way, that I've been making that his efforts destroy the Republicans, his enemies.
+Pete wrote a great piece ripping Obama to shreds, making the point, by the way, that I've been making that his efforts destroy the Republicans, his enemies.

-I said that the other day, Pete wrote about it.
+I said that the other day.

-Even Barone, Michael Barone has a piece out today, saying, you know what it looks like?
+Even Barone, Michael Barone, has a piece out today saying, you know what it looks like?

 It looks like all Obama cares about is eliminating his opposition.